PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 public contracts, dependency boundaries, corpus policy, and operation tiers remain unchanged.
 PR #952 remains closed, and no pull request was created, reopened, or updated.

+That sequence is now implemented in `passes/sinet_preadd_resize_recovery_orchestration.py` with a frozen ModelIR/layout context, six stable IDs, and direct imports of every existing owner.
+The historical helper remains a four-line delegate, and its three top- level plus one nested invocation retain every prior ordering boundary.
+Focused and architecture contracts prove context construction, exact arguments, instrumented order, lowerer-import isolation, and owner multiplicity.
+The 255-test focused-plus-architecture set, 282-test related owner set, 32 core smoke tests, and all 11 TensorFlow-import-blocked tests pass.
+One stale direct concat/resize fixture still expects an optimization that already returns zero at parent checkpoint `71d1814e`; it is documented rather than attributed to this extraction.
+No public API, artifact, dependency, runtime order, or TensorFlow boundary changed.
+PR #952 remains closed, and no pull request was created, reopened, or updated.